whmarti/WebAplicationAIS/Readme.md

 ## Configuration notes

--Database is embeded in App_Data Folder.
+*Database is embeded in App_Data Folder.
--Scripts are included in Databse_Scripts folder, in case you want to use remote or local server, just switch to the second conexion string.
+*Scripts are included in Databse_Scripts folder, in case you want to use remote or local server, just switch to the second conexion string.
--Some passwords are not encrypted for academic evaluation purposes.
+*Some passwords are not encrypted for academic evaluation purposes.
--Configure into web.config file, enviroment variables such as email and paswword to send passwords verifications.
+*Configure into web.config file, enviroment variables such as email and paswword to send passwords verifications.
 ```xml
 <add key="admEmail" value="" />    <!--For testing use your own email account-->
 <add key="admEmapsw" value="" />    <!-- For testing use your own password of the email account -->